Delphine Saubaber

-Delphine Saubaber (born 1978 in Agen) is a French journalist.
+Delphine Saubaber (born 1978) is a French journalist.

 Career

 Saubader is a graduate of the Institut d'études politiques de Paris (1999) and of the Centre de formation des journalistes of Paris.

 She performed her first internship at the Sud Ouest agency in Agen.
 She then worked for Le Monde, before joining the world service at L'Express as senior reporter.

 In 2010, Saubader was awarded the Albert Londres Prize.